nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

     return result
 ```

-What this does is look for the **maximum n for which we have a match**.
+What this does is look for the **maximum n-gram for which we have a match**.

 For `BABBC`, it searches for a 6-gram.
 Since it doesn't appear in the dataset, it then looks to see if `ABBC` appears.
 Since this does appear, it finds all the times it occurs (appears only once), and results in `C` being the next character (for the 5-gram, `ABBCC`).